thames-technology/monads/README.md

 // Pattern match to retrieve the value const message = result.match({
     some: _ => `Result: ${_}`,
-    none: "Cannot divide by 0",
+    none: 'Cannot divide by 0',
 });

 console.log(message); // 'Result: 0.6666666666666666'